bellmano/CountUpTimer_website/README.md

-## :stopwatch: Count Up Timer (bajen-Edition)
+# :stopwatch: Count Up Timer (bajen-Edition)

-> A simple website written in JavaScript, HTML & CSS that is counting up from the date that is specified in the code.
+> This is simply a private lab to try out the deployment of an website to a custom domain through GitHub Pages.

-This is simply a private lab to try out the deployment of an website to a custom domain through GitHub Pages.
+A simple website written in JavaScript, HTML & CSS that is counting up from the date that is specified in the code.

 ## :scroll: Introduction